gicheonkang/fast-face-android/README.md

-# Real-time Android Application for Face Landmark Detection
+# Android App for Real-time Face Landmark Detection

 Fast Face is an android application which detects facial landmark .
 It detects 68 landmarks of human face <br />
 chin to eyebrow in real-time.
 Also, it can detect people up to 3 if you guys show your frontal faces. <br />